jamespfennell/apportionment/README.md

 Alternatively, the program can output a "seat by seat" CSV file
     which records each seat assigned in the order it was assigned.
 This is done by passing the `--seat-by-seat` command line argument.
-In this case, the output CSV contains four columns:
+The output CSV in this case contains four columns:
-    the row number,
-    the name of the entity to which this seat was assigned, the priority number of the entity at the time this seat was assigned, and the number of seats so far that this entity has been assigned.
+    the total number of seats that have been apportioned so far, the name of the state to which this seat was assigned, the priority number of the state at the time this seat was assigned, and the number of seats so far that this state has been assigned.

 ## Verifying historical US House apportionments

-The Huntington-Hill method has been in use since the apportionment following the 1950 census.
+The Huntington-Hill method has been used for the US House
+     since the apportionment following the 1950 census.
-As of time of writing (2020), it has been used for seven reapportionments.
+At time of writing (2020), it has been used for seven apportionments.
-This program can, and has, been used to verify these apportionments.
+The continouous integration pipeline for this repository verifies these seven apportionments using Census Bureau population.
+Moreover, for the three most recent apportionments the priority values
+    of all 385 apportioned seats are also verified.

 Explain the data layout..

 Current guesses...

-When verifying historical apportionments, the following are important to note.
+When verifying historical apportionments, keep in mind the following.

 - The Census Bureau has sometimes included overseas US Government employees in the population counts used for apportioning.
-    The Census Bureau did this in 1970 and from 1990 to the present.
+    They did this in 1970 and from 1990 to the present.
     In 2010, this did not change the apportionment, but it did in 2000 (North Carolina was apportioned the 435th seat, instead of Utah) and in 1990 (Washington, instead of Massachusetts).
-    The constitutionally of this practice was upheld by the Supreme Court in _Franklin v.
-Massachusetts_.
+    The constitutionally of this practice was upheld by the Supreme Court in Franklin v.
+Massachusetts.

 - The Census Bureau uses floating point arithmetic when calculating the priority values of each state at each point in the algorithm.